juhahalme/academicprofile/_posts/2021-10-17-Karjalainen kolumni.md

 ---
 layout: post
-title:  "Lisätty sanomalehti Karjalaisen kolumni"
+title:  "Added column written for the newspaper Karjalainen"
 ---

-Lisätty sanomalehti Karjalaiseen kirjoittamani [kolumni]({% link publications/karjalainen-16-10-2021.md %}) liittyen maakunnallisen aluemarkkinoinnin tulevaisuuteen.
+Added my [column]({% link publications/karjalainen-16-10-2021.md %}) on the future of regional marketing in Karjalainen newspaper.